Writing Cover Letters that Count

 In closing your cover letter, don’t be passive about showing interest.
 Include a “call to action”.
 Say that you’d love to meet the team and give specific times and dates that you are available.

 Thank the hiring manager for their time and consideration, and always mention that you look forward to meeting in person.
 Approach the closing as if you have already landed your interview and are conducting a friendly exchange in preparation for showcasing your talent and viability.

 Consider The Impact

 Thinking about skipping the cover letter when applying for an internal position?

 Don’t.
-Use the cover letter to show how much you have already accomplished in your current position and that you understand your employer’s vision for their new role.
+Use the cover letter to show how much you have already accomplished in your current position and that you understand your employer’s vision for this new role.

-Ultimately, the purpose of writing an outstanding cover letter is to open all doors, put you ahead of other applicants and give you the competitive advantage when it comes to the hiring process.
+Ultimately, the purpose of writing a phenomenal cover letter is to open all doors, put you ahead of other applicants and give you the competitive advantage when it comes to the hiring process.
 Make sure you optimize this important item that could stand between you and the perfect job.

 You have one chance at writing a cover letter that will land you an interview at your dream job – let one of our seasoned MedSource reps help you achieve that goal.